+The application process is not an open selection process.
+If you don’t meet the selection criteria stated above, you are ineligible to apply.
 The Fellowship aims to develop leadership skills in the areas of agricultural research management, agricultural policy and/or extension technologies.
 This is achieved by providing exposure to Australian agriculture across a range of best-practice organisations involved in research, extension and/or policy making.

-- Fellows participate in a formal research management training course in Australia.
+Fellows participate in a formal research management training course in Australia.

-- Fellows undertake a structured program of visits to various institutes, including the presentation of relevant lectures.
+Fellows undertake a structured program of visits to various institutes, including the presentation of relevant lectures.